enkore/siftsearch/README.md

             Display this help message.
         --dump
             List all indexed files and exit.

     Standard Output:
 	If standard output is connected to a terminal, detailed match information is printed for each file (number of matches and percentage).
-If standard output is not connected to a terminal only the file name is printed.
+If standard output is not connected to a terminal only the file name is printed and files are sorted by ascending match percentage.
 	Error messages and --verbose information is always printed to standard error.